adbose/isight/README.md

 # isight
-Computer Vision AI for object and feature detection.
+Computer Vision AI for object detection and feature recognition.